ParrotSec/documentation/src/en/file-and-directory-permissions.md

 **Execution** permission, repersented by the "**x**" letter.

-The meanin of these premissions s different for files and folders, then we will explain each of the cases.
+The meaning of these permissions is different for files and folders, then we will explain each of the cases.

 In the case of a *.txt* file, it has the following permissions: